EvilFreelancer/dockavel/README.md

       - ./vendor:/app/vedonr
 ```

+Run this composition of containers:

+    docker-compuse up -d

+But how to update the Laravel image?
+That's easy, if you use `:latest`
+tag of docker image the you just need:

+    docker-composer pull
+    docker-composer up -d

+And your of laravel container will be recreated if new version of
+Laravel in repository.

 ## Almost done

-Now you need just open this url http://localhost, and you'll see the Laravel.
+Now you need just open this url http://localhost, and you'll see the Laravel magic.

 ## Links